 Kanji and meanings of Iida’s name

-Iida Tenya’s name is very normal like his personality.
-Though many of the character names in My Hero Academia are unusual and manga-ish, his name is seeming super standard.
+Though many of the character names in My Hero Academia are uncommon and manga-ish, the name Iida Tenya sounds very normal and super standard.

 This kanji stands for rice and dish.
 The left part of the character means to eat.
 The letter that has this part is related to eating or food.

 It means rice fields.
 The shape pictures separated compartments of the field.